-Telephone Yes bt Cable TV or satellite Yes sky Broadband No b.
+Cable TV or satellite No Broadband No b.
 Is there a septic tank system at your property?
-If you have answered yes, p lease answer the two questior s below: (i) Do you have appropriate tank? consents for the discharge fro om your septic (ii) Do you have a maintenai nce contract for your septic tai nk?
-If have answered yes, detail maintenance contract: s of the company with which y ou have a 11.
-Responsibilities for shared or common areas a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
+If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenar nce contract for your septic tank?
+If have answered yes, detail maintenance contract: s of the company with which you have a 11.
+Responsibilities for shared or common areas a. onsibility to contribute to the cost of anything epair of a shared drive, private road, Yes If you have answered yes, please give details: Shared driveway b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-If you have answered yes, please give details: Not Applica ble C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d. alk over any of your neighbour r rubbish bin or to maintain y No If you have answered yes, please give details: e. o any of your neighbours have or example to put out their ru No If you have answered yes, please give details: f. your property? (public righ there a public right of way a nt of way is a way over which ot the land is privately-owned the public has a No If you have answered yes, please give details:
+No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d. alk over any of your neighbours'property - r rubbish bin or to maintain your No If you have answered yes, please give details: e. o any of your neighbours have the right to or example to put out their rubbish bin or to No If you have answered yes, please give details: f. your property? (public righ there a public right of way across any part of nt of way is a way over which the public has a ot the land is privately-owned.)
+No